ISISComputingGroup/ibex_developers_manual/Zero-field-controller.md

 ## Implementation ##

+**Suggested operation of auto-feedback IOC:**
+1. On a regular timescale the IOC will read the three axes of the magnetometer.
+It should then fill in PVs for the raw field and corrected field Mc = (M-O) * C.
+1. The magnetometer values should be checked for overload, if so the PVs should go into an alarm state and the feedback is (temporarily) disabled.
+[Separate IOC for reading magnetometer and calculating fields]
+1. If in Auto mode and the field is “good” it should then calculate the new currents based on the previous current setpoints, the corrected field and the setpoint.
+Then check the currents against the limits and if so, clamp the current to the limit value and put the PV into alarm state.
+It then writes these to the Kepcos (regardless of limit status).
+1. In Auto mode the field is declared “stable” if the corrected field is within some value (e.g. 10mG: perhaps set as a macro) of the setpoint, otherwise “Changing”.
+(PV for this status)
+1. In either mode and regardless of any alarms above, it then reads back the actual output current and voltage from the Kepcos and fills more PVs.
+(Option – put the output current PVs into alarm if the actual current is not close to the setpoint)

+Further thoughts:
 1. The calibration step may be best implemented as a script that the scientists can then own.
 1. Thoughts on implementing offsets from James: In “manual” offset calibration we need a simple way to vary the offsets and have the already-running zero field IOC take them into account (it will be in Auto Feedback mode).
 Perhaps this will be numbers we can adjust on an OPI.
 Typing g.set_pv(‘IN:MUONZF:OFFSET_X’,123.4) each time would be way too tedious.
 We then might want to save these values for future use perhaps by editing a .ini file, editing IOC macros, or similar (managers only).
 Or just press a “Save offsets” button?